-At ExpressVPN we are strong believers in freedom of speech whether it be offline, or online.
+ExpressVPN believes in freedom of speech — whether it be offline or online.
 However, the methods agencies uses to spy on citizens are truly fascinating and definitely worth reading up on in order to protect yourself.
-And if like us, you consider such surveillance an invasion of your privacy, being aware of its methods can help you in defending your data against the NSA and other snoops.
+And if you consider such surveillance an invasion of your privacy, being aware of its methods can help you in defending your data against the NSA and other snoops.

 How the NSA spies on you in America